Axway/amplify-central/content/en/docs/amplify_relnotes/2024nov_amplify.md

 The latest version of the [Axway Central CLI is v3.7.0 on NPM](https://www.npmjs.com/package/@axway/axway-central-cli/v/3.7.0).
 For details on Central CLI commands, see [Axway Central CLI Command reference](/docs/integrate_with_central/cli_central/cli_command_reference).

-### Axway CLI updates for November ?
+### Axway CLI updates for November 1st

 The latest version of the [Axway CLI is v3.2.14 on NPM](https://www.npmjs.com/package/@axway/axway/v/3.2.14).

 ### Marketplace updates for November 1st

-* **Custom unit quota**
+* **Custom consumption units for billing and usage tracking**

    PROVIDER BILLING<br />
-   Currently only Transactions unit are monitored.
-But with the rising of LLM model, new units are necessary to charge consumer.
-By default the system manages only **Transaction** unit.
-When defining your plan quota, you can select any other consumption unit available in the system.
-Refer to [Manage consumption unit](/docs/manage_product_foundry/manage_consumption_units).
+   We are thrilled to introduce a powerful new feature that gives users the flexibility to define custom consumption units for more accurate and adaptable usage-based charging.
+This enhancement is designed to meet the evolving needs of service providers, particularly with the rise of generative AI and Large Language Model (LLM) services.
+    * **Custom Consumption Unit**: Users can now define custom units for measuring and charging API usage.
+Previously, usage metrics were limited to charging by transactions only.
+This feature is especially valuable for providers offering generative AI services, where usage metrics like tokens are more appropriate.
+    * **Use custom unit in plan quota**: Custom consumption units can now be used in the **product plan quota** definitions.

+    Refer to [Manage consumption unit](/docs/manage_product_foundry/manage_consumption_units) for more details.

 * **Async API 3.0.0 support**

    CONSUMER EXPERIENCE, ENHANCEMENT<br />
-   The component managing the display of API specification has been upgrades to display the Async API v3.0.0.
-The component validate the specification definition while importing the specification in Service Registry and allow a nice visual on the Marketplace.

-* **Enhancement title**

-    (Add tags here and remove hidden text<!--For example, CONSUMER EXPERIENCE, MARKETPLACE, ENHANCEMENT-->) <br />
-   Feature description.
+   The component responsible for rendering API specifications has been upgraded to support **AsyncAPI v3.0.0**.
+Users can now enjoy a visually appealing and well-structured presentation of AsyncAPI specifications directly in the Marketplace.
+In addition, when importing an AsyncAPI 3.0.0 specification into the **Service Registry**, the system will now automatically validate the definition.
+This ensures that only properly defined and compliant specifications are registered.

 <!--### Marketplace known issues for November ?  (hidden if none)-->